maxpiva/Nancy.Rest.Module/README.md

 ```

-To use the server in C# clients without much trouble and dynamic client proxy generation please continue reading how to use the client in [Nancy.Rest.Client](https://github.com/maxpiva/Nancy.Rest.Client)
+###To use the server in C# clients without much trouble and dynamic client proxy generation please continue reading how to use the client in [Nancy.Rest.Client](https://github.com/maxpiva/Nancy.Rest.Client)

 ## History

 **1.4.3-Alpha**: First Release

+##WARNING

+THIS IS AN ALPHA VERSION, use at your own risk.

+## TODO

+* TODO :P

 ## Built With